jmcook1186/gp-passport-docs/src/devs/passport-gating-guide.md

   }, [])
 ```

-Well done - your users cna now connect their Ethereum wallet to your app.
+Well done - your users can now connect their Ethereum wallet to your app.
 If they are already connected, their address will be added to your app's state automatically when the app is started.
 You can check that this is all working properly by running the app (`npm run dev`) and connecting your wallet.

 ## Connecting to Gitcoin Passport